 Helping a loved one struggling through depression is not ever going to be easy.
 But, your support may be the key to their recovery.
-Here are some things that may help.
+Here are some depression counseling tips that may help.

 Give them a shoulder to cry on and listen when they spill their hearts out.
 Hold their hand to support them.
 Ask what you can do to help.
 Let them know you care and know that it is not their fault that they feel weak or worthless.

 2- Don’t criticize or shame